robdunn4/QSpice/QMdbSim_Project/README.md

 ## A Special Plea To Java-Coders

 If you're a Java-coder with a little spare time, please contact me.
 The framework is slow (and potentially unreliable) due to parsing the MDB command-line stuff.
 A minimal rewrite of the MDB terminal interface to simplify machine-parsing could speed things up significantly.
-I can do Java but I'm not really a fan and not currently properly set up for Java development.
-I could use your help.
+Even better would be the ability to call the Java API from C++ code directly.

 ## Contact Me

-You'll find me as @RDunn on the QSpice forums.
 Send me a message if you have questions, suggestions, corrections, or code contributions.

+You'll find me as @RDunn on [Qorvo's QSpice forum](https://forum.qorvo.com/c/qspice/).

 --robert